Skip to content

 Connect power to the Pixelpay device

-- JST wire - loosen the +12V screw terminal on the PSU, insert the red wire, and tighten.
+Plug the grey wire into the side port on the Pixelpay device first.
+Then loosen the +12V screw terminal on the power supply unit, insert the red wire from the grey wire, and tighten.
 Do the same for GND with the black wire.
 Tug both to confirm they hold.

-- Barrel connector - plug it into the wall outlet inside the cabinet.
+Plug the black wall plug into the AC outlet inside the cabinet.

 Connect to the coin mechanism